Biotensegrity and the mechanics of fascia Open

 Closed-chain kinematics couple multiple parts into continuous mechanical loops that allow the structure itself to regulate complex movements, and are described in a wide variety of different organisms, including humans.
 In a biological context, CKCs are modular units nested within others at multiple size scales as part of an integrated movement system that extends throughout the organism and can act in synergy with the nervous system, where present.
 They provide an energy-efficient mechanism that enables multiple mechanical functions to be optimized during embryological development and increases evolutionary diversity.

-Examining the temporo-mandibular joint from a biotensegrity perspective. link
+2016 Examining the temporo-mandibular joint from a biotensegrity perspective.
+Open

 Journal of Applied Biomedicine 2016; 15:55-62